-ARTICLE 10.
+ARTICLE 10....
 CONSERVATION SUBDIVISIONS

-10.1....AUTHORITY AND PURPOSE
+10.1 AUTHORITY AND PURPOSE

-In accordance with the Article 6 of the town's Zoning Ordinance the Planning Board may approve the creation of Conservation Subdivisions, which are also referred to as cluster subdivisions.
-In order to promote the implementation of strategic objectives contained in the town's 2004 Master Plan, the Board has adopted these regulations to encourage future land development activities to set aside more open space for the purposes of maintaining the town's character, protecting key natural resource features, preserving wildlife habitat, and creating recreational opportunities for residents.
-In an effort to achieve these and other related objectives of the Master Plan, the regulations contained in this Article are intended to encourage the preservation of open space by promoting greater flexibility in the design of residential subdivisions than would otherwise be possible following conventional subdivision practice.
+In accordance with Article 6 of the Zoning Ordinance, the Planning Board may approve the creation of Conservation Subdivisions, which are also referred to as cluster subdivisions.
+To promote the implementation of strategic objectives contained in the town's Master Plan, the Board has adopted these regulations to encourage future land development activities to set aside more open space for the purposes of maintaining the town's character, protecting key natural resource features, preserving wildlife habitat, and creating recreational opportunities for residents.
+To achieve these and other related objectives of the Master Plan, the regulations contained in this Article are intended to encourage the preservation of open space by promoting greater flexibility in the design of residential subdivisions than would otherwise be possible following conventional subdivision practice.
 All proposals for development of a Conservation Subdivision in Barrington should be designed to achieve as many of the objectives listed below as possible given the specific characteristics of the site under consideration.